-Which countries did we consider?
+Which countries did we consider buying in?

 Why those countries?
 Well, they needed to be warm, cheap, have lax planning conditions and possibly have a double taxation agreement with the UK or a very easy tax system to navigate.

 The nightmare that is Brexit